Aryo15/Proxima/docs/plugins/index.rst

 Remove
 ~~~~~~

 Removing a plugin is a little bit more tricky.
-By default, FlaskBB does not
+By default, Ekaayam does not
 remove the settings of a plugin by itself because this could lead to some
 unwanted dataloss.